BlueBayPhil/blog/README.md

 ## To Run
 1. Clone repository
+2. Import database.sql into your MySQL database host
+3. Set connection details for database in the top of Database/DB.php
-2. either setup a virtual host with the DocumentRoot set as the root of this repo OR use PHP's built in webserver - php -S localhost:8080
+4. either setup a virtual host with the DocumentRoot set as the root of this repo OR use PHP's built in webserver - php -S localhost:8080

 ## Routing
 Routing is taken care of within the App class' run method.
 Routes comprise of a controller and a view.